FrancesCoronel/personal-website-v3/site/content/posts/2018-11-02-slack-wotw.md

 "These criteria are, necessarily, a matter of opinion.
 Smart, well-intentioned people will disagree about how any collection of work ranks under this rubric.
 We're proceeding anyway, in the belief that doing something imperfect-yet-directionally-correct is better than failing to do anything for fear of imperfection."

+> Update December 8th, 2018

+I still have the trophy since it seems a lot of employees didn't actually like how WOTW was given out.
+I may be the last WOTW awardee at Slack.
+RIP. ☠️